 Nested staircase design and secondary outcomes

 The secondary outcomes that will be measured using the nested staircase design are adherence to ATLS® principles during initial patient resuscitation, quality of life, and disability.
 We will not include any multiplicity adjustment as these are intended to be hypothesis driving only.
-The expected effect of the intervention on each of these outcomes are an improvement in adherence from 50% during standard care to 70% after training (42), an increase in EQ5D5L health status from 70 during care to 75 after training (43), and finally a decrease in disability from a baseline value of 25 during standard care to 22.5 after training (44).
-For quality of life and disability, these effects correspond to standardised effect sizes, expressed as Cohen's d, of 0.5.
-With 30 clusters in total, six per sequence, for a discrete time decay correlation structure, with ICCs of 0.01 to 0.15 and a CAC of 0.8, there is >80% power to detect an these effects by including four patients in each cluster in each period.
-Accounting for loss to follow-up, we will include at least six patients per cluster per month.
-These patients will be a random subset of patients included during the staircase months.
-The random subset will be selected using simple random sampling on the shift level, meaning that the timing of the clinical research coordinator's shift will be randomised to cover approximately eight hours during the morning, afternoon, or night shift.
-Adherence to ATLS® principles, quality of life, and disability will be measured in all patients included during these shifts.
+The expecteds effect of the intervention on each of these outcomes are an improvement in adherence from 50% during standard care to 70% after training (42), an increase in EQ5D5L health status from 70 during care to 75 after training (43), and a decrease in disability from a baseline value of 25 during standard care to 22.5 after training (44).
+For quality of life and disability, these effects correspond to standardised effect sizes, expressed as Cohen's d of 0.5.
+With a total of 30 clusters, six per sequence, for a discrete time decay correlation structure, with ICCs of 0.01 to 0.15 and a CAC of 0.8, there is >80% power to detect these effects by including four patients in each cluster in each period.
+To account for loss to follow-up, we will include at least six patients per cluster per month.
+These patients constitute a random subset of patients included during the staircase months.
+The random subset will be selected using simple random sampling at the shift level, meaning that the timing of the clinical research coordinator's shift will be randomised to cover approximately eight hours during the morning, afternoon, or night shift.
+Adherence to ATLS® principles, quality of life, and disability will be measured for all patients included during these shifts.
 In each hospital, the number of shifts that will be randomised will be determined by the volume of patients included during the months preceding the staircase months.

 Recruitment {15}